-This chapter was updated in March 2017 to reflect the outcome of a judgment following an application to remove a child at birth.
-The judge set out what were thought to be ‘basic and good practice steps’ (see Section 2, Considerations).
+This chapter has been updated in March 2017 to reflect the outcome of a judgment following an application to remove a child at birth.
+The judge set out what were thought to be 'basic and good practice steps' (see Section 2, Considerations).

 - Purpose of Legal Planning Meetings